 In the M2M infrastructure a function is required which enables manufacturers and application software developers to register identifiers which characterize their products in a way meaningful to M2M network operators, M2M Service Providers, M2M Application Services Providers and M2M service subscribers:

-an M2M Network Operators (i.e. operator of the underlying Wide Area Network, e.g. a mobile network) needs to know the characteristics (volume, distribution, message size) of the traffic created by an application
+an M2M Network Operator (i.e. operator of the underlying Wide Area Network, e.g. a mobile network) needs to know the characteristics (volume, distribution, message size) of the traffic created by an application

 an M2M Service Provider (i.e. operator of the IN-CSE and associated infrastructure) needs to know the resource types created by an application, the expected amount of data volume created, the frequency and distribution of transactions triggered.
 The IN-CSE must be enabled to authenticate any identifiers, including security credential identifiers, App-IDs, to authenticate and assign AE-IDs, and to associate identifiers with each other such as device, node, entity and application identifiers.
 It also must check if operations requested by an AE are permitted in terms of the application user’s service subscription.